-This month marks the tenth anniversary of the release of my Christmas on the Coast CD.
-I have such fond memories of recording with the great musicians who played the songs and The Jordanaires, who sang with me on four of them.
+Many fond memories come to mind regarding the 2002 release of my Christmas on the Coast CD.
+I had such fun recording with the great musicians who played the songs and The Jordanaires, who sang with me on four of them.
 The contributions by my friends Tammy Vice, Brent Stoker, Caroline Stoker, Shannon Williford, the ever-fabulous “Bayou Babes Holiday Chorale,” and the late Eddie Jones (the former Nashville Banner editor who typed us in and out of Yes, Virginia) mean so much to me.

 This blog is officially called “Les Kerr’s Liner Notes,” so here are the liner notes from Christmas on the Coast, written in New Orleans in 2002.
 I had travelled from Nashville to New Orleans via several cities that held special Christmas memories for me.
 Enjoy!